 7. What Wildlife? – Monterey, California

 The two newest readers in my family wandered their way over to this sign at the entrance of Monterey’s Fisherman’s Wharf.
-While Liam started to sound out the letters, it was Kali who came and filled in the blanks.
+While my son started to sound out the letters, it was big sis who came and filled in the blanks.
 I chuckled to myself as they puzzled over the words and then I captured this image.
 I realized that I should have heeded this sign long ago.
 After feeding my own three little wild ones, they just keep coming back for more.